iryonetwork/wwm/docs/kubernetes.md

 security add-trusted-cert -k $HOME/Library/Keychains/login.keychain ca.crt
 ```

-Finally, you should create a secret in kubernetes with the generated keys in namespaces: default, kube-system, local & cloud so all components can access it:
+Finally, you should create a secret in kubernetes with the generated keys in namespaces: default, local & cloud so all components can access it:

 ```
 $ kubectl create secret tls ca-key-pair \